thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 T
 ```

-Which is a double-edged blessing; any general list-processing function can transparently take `alist`s or `plist`s as arguments, but it's not possible in general to tell whether a particular construct is a plain `list` or a `plist`/`alist` (and there are cases where you *want* to treat them differently).
+Which is a double-edged blessing; any general list-processing function can transparently take `alist`s or `plist`s as arguments, but it's not easy to tell whether a particular construct is a plain `list` or a `plist`/`alist` (and there are cases where you *want* to treat them differently).

 ## Exercise 1.5.2